-In recent years, IT security teams have witnessed a significant uptick in AI-enhanced cyber-attacks.
+IT security teams have witnessed a significant uptick in AI cybersecurity threats in recent years.
 This surge is attributed to the sophisticated capabilities AI technologies offer, enabling attackers to devise more complex, adaptive, and harder-to-detect threats.
 The ability of AI to analyze vast amounts of data rapidly accelerates the pace at which cyber-attacks evolve, presenting a growing challenge for organizations worldwide.

 The role of AI in cybersecurity is paradoxical, as it can be both beneficial and harmful at the same time.
 On one hand, it empowers defenders with tools that can predict, detect, and respond to threats with unprecedented speed and accuracy.
 On the other, it provides malicious actors with a powerful arsenal to craft attacks that are more deceptive and difficult to intercept.
 This dual-edged sword of AI in cybersecurity highlights the need for continuous innovation in defensive strategies to keep pace with these evolving threats.